Last updated on December 7th, 2025

 When people hear the word “elope,” they often think about running away secretly.
-This notion was once the dominant understanding.
-But today, eloping carries a different meaning.
+This notion was once the common understanding.
+But today, eloping carries a whole different meaning.

 An elopement is a unique, intimate celebration of your love.
 It usually has fewer than 30 guests (or no guests at all).
 Elopements provide you the freedom to do whatever you want, and because of their intimate nature, you can focus more on your love instead of catering to hundreds of guests.